vseryakov/backendjs/README.md

 To install the module with all optional dependencies if they are available in the system

     npm install backendjs

-This may take some time because of downloading and compiling required dependencies like ImageMagick.
-They are not required in all applications but still part of the core of the system to be available once needed.

 To install from the git